 From VaporBlunt… The vaporBLUNT (Pinnacle Pro) has a 1 Year Limited Product Warranty which covers your vaporizer against defects in manufacturing, parts and labor.
 If your vaporBLUNT breaks during warranty coverage, we will fix or replace it.
 The Battery has a 90 Day Limited Warranty.
 Receipt of purchase required.

 Summary –The Pinnacle Pro DLX with Hydrotube is one of the hardest hitting portable vapes on the market.
 It falls short in all other categories like battery life, heat up time, and portability but I still find myself using this vaporizer from time to time.
 I just use it as a desktop so I can’t really recommend it as a portable because of the harsh hits without hydrotube and the extreme lack of battery life.
 I personally have had no problems with my PnP knock on wood, however I have known quite a few people with broken PnP’s.
 Combined with the fact that vaporblunt customer service is seriously lacking I have slightly lowered the score beyond where it would be if the vaporizer was more reliable with better customer service.

-If you’re still sold on the Pinnacle Pro DLX you can click here to pick one up from the authorized retailer I bought mine from.
-They have free/discreet shipping, low prices and they are an authorized retailer (warranty included).
-Thanks for checking out my Pinnacle Pro DLX Vaporizer review and if you have any questions about the PnP feel free to leave comment below.
+Thanks for checking out my Pinnacle Pro DLX Vaporizer review and if you have any questions about the PnP feel free to leave a comment below.